 By implementing 1-viewer at a time control it meant that the clients eBook could only be viewed by one user of a purchase.
 So for example, the link could not be shared around with multiple users all viewing at the same time.
 Think of how Netflix works when you try to use your subscription when someone else is also viewing – it gets annoying and it doesn’t work.

-To make sure that 1-viewer at a time works there needs to be a restriction on downloads, otherwise it’s all wasted time.
-So with the access controls within HelpRange you can set the document viewer to not allow downloads.
+To make sure that 1-viewer at a time works there needs to be a restriction on downloads, copying and printing otherwise it’s all wasted time.
+So with the access controls within HelpRange you can set the document viewer to not allow downloads & printing.
 This helps, especially for multiple page documents which would require someone to scroll, screenshot and compile together into a final document.

 IP Lock & Tracking

 Another way to restrict movement of your documents is to lock access to a specific IP address.
 This ensures that the document cannot be downloaded and can only be viewed by accepted IP addresses.
 This ensures that you keep the document within a set group of people, so if there is a leak of the document link, it still cannot be opened if it is outside of the IP address.